outbrain/outrank/DOCS.md

 outrank --help
 ```

+# Example use cases
-A minimal showcase of performing feature ranking on a generic CSV is demonstrated with [this example](../scripts/run_minimal.sh)
+* A minimal showcase of performing feature ranking on a generic CSV is demonstrated with [this example](../scripts/run_minimal.sh)

+* [More examples](../scripts/) demonstrating OutRank's capabilities are also available.